 Graduation with Latin Honors.
 The university recognizes academic excellence with the following honors designation based exclusively on the residential grade-point average (GPA earned in residence at PLNU):

 - Summa cum Laude (highest honors), 3.900 and above

 - Magna cum Laude (high honors), 3.700 to 3.899

 Honors, designated on diplomas, require a minimum of 48 residential units after all course work has been completed for the degree.
 To be considered for honors a student also must have a cumulative minimum grade-point average of 3.500, including all transfer work.
 Grades earned through OGS-designated affiliate or non-OGS programs are neutral and, as such, not included in this calculation.
 Grades earned through OGS-designated partner programs are included in PLNU GPA calculation (students should confirm affiliate and partner school designations with the Office of Global Studies).

-The university announces unofficial honors during the commencement ceremony using these calculations and based on a minimum of 48 residential units earned by the conclusion of the fall semester.
-Official honors re posted with the degree.
+The university announces unofficial honors during the commencement ceremony using these calculations and based on a minimum of 48 residential units earned by the conclusion of the previous semester.
+Official honors are posted with the degree.